-I am inclined to think that though Molnar’s attempt to connect intentionality and disposition is novel the attempt may not be successful.
-He maintains the distinction between the intentional and the physical and at the same time he connects them by an analogy between their similarities.
-But the analogy stays as an analogy and may not end up connecting the two.
-Once one accepts the dichotomy of the traditional dualism she could not connect the two.
-Molnar’s thesis that intentionality is the mark of disposition is fresh.
-But as the thesis is based on the analogy between the intentional and the physical the thesis ends up to be contingent.
-His thesis needs to be shown to be necessary.
-Otherwise his thesis may not have a proper place in the metaphysics of disposition.
-One suggestion for this purpose is the following: define "disposition" to be a power to manifestation; suppose that dispositions are not intentional; then, a disposition would be either a mysterious power or a power manipulated by an external subject of some sort; but this supposition is not acceptable since it would imply that a disposition could not execute its power, which is contrary to the definition; therefore it is not possible that dispositions are not intentional; and so dispositions must be intentional.
-Intentionality is a modal element of a disposition, and a top-down approach may be acceptable.
-Molnar’s revised thesis, modified thus, makes possible a thesis that intentionality as a disposition is a metaphysical fundamental.
+Molnar’s attempt to connect intentionality with dispositions is novel but not entirely successful.
+Precisely because he maintains a distinction between the intentional and the physical, he cannot establish any necessary connection between the two even though he sees them as having many similarities.
+One suggestion for overcoming this problem is to define ’disposition’ as a power of manifestation and then claim that dispositions are not intentional.
+If so, then a disposition would be either some mysterious power or a power manipulated by an external subject of some sort.
+But this supposition is not acceptable since it would imply that a disposition could not execute its power, which is contrary to the definition.
+Therefore, one can conclude that dispositions must be intentional.
+Since intentionality is a modal element of a disposition, a top-down approach may be appropriate.
+Molnar’s thesis, thus revised, is the claim that intentionality as a disposition is a metaphysical fundamental.

-Chapter 2 Integration as a dispositional power
+2. Integration is a dispositional power

-1) Integration: harmony and totality of causation
+2.1 Integration: the harmony and totality of causation

-Suppose that integration is a proto-consciousness.
-How does integration take place as an act or an event?
-Does it come from the external?
-Or from the internal?
-I would like to support that integration itself is the power of integration.
-First of all, integration shows up as a form of fitting.
-For the integration thesis is well expressed in the structure of fitting.
-For an example, let’s take a case that ice cubes in a glass cool water in the glass and water in the glass melts ice cubes in the glass.
-Those causal events of <ice cubes’ cooling water in the glass> and <water’s melting ice cubes in the glass> are integrational events of fitting each other and are structured in terms of causal structure of reciprocity, innateness, essentialism.
-The present chapter will show that the causal structure realizes harmony and totality, supporting that agent of integration becomes integrators, executing the integrational power.
-Such a hypothesis is based on the metaphysics of integration.
+Suppose that integration at its initial stage is proto-consciousness.
+Does it then take place as an act or rather as a non-actional event?
+And does it come from something external or rather internal?
+I will now argue that integration itself is the power of integration.
+Consider first the fact that integration reveals itself as a type of fitting.
+To borrow an example from Williams (2010), imagine a glass of cool water with ice cubes in it and with the water melting the ice cubes.
+The relevant events (i.e. the cooling of the water and the melting of the ice cubes) are integrational events that fit each other; they are structured in terms of reciprocity, innateness, and essentialism.
+In this section I will argue that this causal structure realizes harmony and totality.
+If correct, this idea supports the view, which is based on the metaphysics of integration, that the agents of integration are integrators, executing integrational powers.

-There are many items in the conception of integration to explain.
-One of tasks which Martin chooses to discuss is to show how possible is the causation of reciprocity and simultaneity of various elements involved in the events of <ice cubes’ cooling water in the glass> and <water’s melting ice cubes in the glass>.
-How is it possible that various dispositional properties manage diverse situations into one wholesome totality?
-This is called ‘the task of harmony’.
-If one accepts that dispositional causation is ubiquitous then most dispositional states of affairs involves either in helping other states of affairs to take place or in restraining still other states of affairs from occurring.
-The world of dispositional properties is thereby called ‘busy world’.
-This is named as ‘the task of totality’.
+Among the many aspects of integration that are in need of explanation or elaboration, two that Martin (2008) focuses on are the possibility of reciprocal causation and the simultaneity of the various elements involved in events such as the cooling of the water and the melting of the ice.
+Explaining how various dispositional properties manage to combine into one wholesome totality is called ‘the task of harmony’.
+If one accepts that dispositional causation is ubiquitous, then most dispositional states of affairs both help certain states to occur and restrain other states from occurring.
+The world of dispositional properties is therefore called a ‘busy world’.
+Explaining how it works is known as ‘the task of totality’.